sjbennett123/polarlarp/content/rules/_index.md

 There are a few traits that these animalistic humanoids share just from being animal-like.

-Scenting: All scavengers have superior senses of smell, and can use Scenting Abilities that allow them to detect an alchemical substance or disease on an item if they spend three seconds inspecting the item.
+**Scenting**: All scavengers have superior senses of smell, and can use Scenting Abilities that allow them to detect an alchemical substance or disease on an item if they spend three seconds inspecting the item.
 (This racial skill does not allow them to tell what kind of alchemical substance or disease is present.)
 Scavengers can buy the skill Resist Poison.
 In addition the animal part of them makes it harder for them to learn to read than it is for other humanoids and thus they must pay double cost for all Scholarly Skills see Table 3-2 on page 30.
 Note that this does not necessarily make them less intelligent than any other race, just less able to read.

 ## Cultures